 Plans for future flights where funding is not being received from a government agency or features a technology different than that in the TechLeap application does not impact your ability to submit an application to this challenge.
 You may reference this planned flight in your application.

-It is up to each winning team to monitor prize funds in a way that they see fit.
+These are prize funds – not a grant – and it is up to each winning team to monitor prize funds in a way that they see fit.
 There are additional rounds of the challenge, so if a winner does not score at least 80 points as part of Payload Build Round 1, they are not likely to proceed to the next round and future prize dollars are at risk.
+If that should happen, any previously received prize funding will not need to be returned to NASA.

 Browser.
 We find our platform works best using Chrome on a desktop or laptop computer.
 Download Chrome.
 If you experience any difficulties accessing the platform, please use incognito mode in Chrome and clear your cache and cookies.
 If you continue to have technical issues, email us.